mas-bandwidth/udp/010/README.md

 <img width="1536" alt="image" src="https://github.com/mas-bandwidth/udp/assets/696656/5b491871-d1d7-4b10-9aca-12328b49b1f2">

-We can now run 100k clients for each c3-highcpu-44 instance.
-This is a 20X cost saving from $4,811,140 USD per-month to $240,557 for the VMs.
+We can now run 100k clients for each c3-highcpu-44 instance, so we only need ten of them now instead of 200.
+This is a 20X cost saving from $481,114 USD per-month to $24,055 for the VMs.

 But there are still the egress bandwidth charges, and these dominate.
 Surely at such a scale, the egress bandwidth price would be greatly reduced with sales negotiations with Google Cloud, but let's go a step further.